nicholas-miklaucic/curium/README.md

   which can create challenging bugs.
 If you want to know if two operations are equal, just compare them directly!

-## Roadmap

-### Rust

-Planned functionality:
-- 🟨 Symmetry operations
-- ❌ Composition
-- ❌ Species
-- ❌ Element
-- ❌ Lattice
-- ❌ CIF parsing
-- ❌ Space groups
-- ❌ Wyckoff positions
-- ❌ PeriodicSite equivalent
-- ❌ Structure

-### Python
-As the Rust side of things nears MVP status, a Python wrapper library is planned.

-The Python library will have some Python interop functionality that's not planned for the Rust code
-base:

-- Pandas extensions so you can operate on `DataFrame`s containing Curium types easily
-- Conversion to/from pymatgen, pyxtal, gemmi, ase, etc.
-- Visualization tools!
 ## Contributing

 ✨ Contributions are always welcome! ✨